Why Measure Oxygen?

 for easy replacement.

-Most Oxygen Analyzers require periodic maintenance, and the work required to complete it varies from manufacturer to manufacturer.
-Some need the user to only replace the electrochemical sensor, while others require a cleaning to remove accumulated dirt and dust from the sensing element.
-Because the procedure(s) can be easy or hard to do, as well as time-consuming, anyone interested in purchasing an Oxygen Analyzer should weigh the maintenance in the purchase decision.
+Most O2 Analyzers require periodic maintenance, and the work required to complete it varies from manufacturer to manufacturer.
+Some need the user to only replace the electrochemical sensor or fuel cell, while others require a cleaning to remove accumulated dirt and dust from the sensing element.
+Because the procedure(s) can be easy or hard to do, as well as time-consuming, anyone interested in purchasing an O2 Analyzer should weigh the maintenance in the purchase decision.